rreusser/trains-and-trails/src/pages/mount-diablo-mitchell-canyon-to-north-gate/index.md

 As often happens, I was tired enough at this point that a long descent didn't bring the sort of relief I'd hoped.

 <span data-behavior="anchor" data-feature-index="2" data-mile-position="19.45"></span>
-Knowing there were a number of creek crossings ahead, I opted to take a different route that passed by the climbing area, but found the entire area closed for raptor nesting.
+I knew there were were a number of creek crossings ahead, so I opted to take a different route that passed by the climbing area, but found the entire area closed for raptor nesting.

 <span data-behavior="anchor" data-feature-index="2" data-mile-position="21.5" data-split></span>
 ## Diablo Foothills Regional Park